 bio

 She studied Business Administration at the University of South Florida and found herself in the corporate world soon after.
 She quickly realized life was too short to not pursue her dreams of being an artist.
 She spent 5 years teaching herself how to paint.
 Exploring different mediums and subjects.
-With relentless determination, she found herself in her work and in 2015 her career as an artist began.
-Since then her work continues to evolve reflecting her personal growth and journey through life.
+With relentless determination, she found herself in her work and in 2014 her career as an artist began.
+Since then her work has been featured at the Denver Art Museum, The Ramble Hotel, The Clayton Hotel, lux magazine and Forbes.com.

 Living in Denver, Colorado, Joon often seeks time in the mountains for inspiration.
 Searching for wild flowers and the abundance of textures and color palettes nature provides.
 She attributes what she exposes herself to, nurturing her body, and who she surrounds herself with impacting her creative process.